jeremyckahn/rekapi/README.md

 # Rekapi - Rewritten Kapi.

 [Kapi](https://github.com/jeremyckahn/kapi) is a **k**eyframing **API** for JavaScript.
 Rekapi is also a keyframing API for JavaScript, but it's another attempt.
-I didn't like how Kapi was written, so I rewrote it, improved the API, and removed a few things that were unneccessary.
+I didn't like how Kapi was written, so I rewrote it, improved the API, and removed a few things that were unnecessary.

+What Rekapi is:

+* A tool to organize how animations are structured
+* A tool that lets you easily and expressively define the steps of an animation

+What Rekapi is _not_:

+* A `<canvas>` drawing tool (so that you can define whatever drawing methods you need)

 Rekapi has two dependencies: [Underscore](https://github.com/documentcloud/underscore) and [Shifty](https://github.com/jeremyckahn/shifty).
 You need to load these first before loading Rekapi.